ltb-project/service-desk/docs/dashboards.rst

     $use_searchlocked = true;

 It is possible to unlock an account directly from this page.
-This requires to enable the feature :doc:`unlockaccount`.
+This requires to enable the feature :doc:`lockaccount`.

 Disabled accounts
 -----------------